c6o/docs/content/applications/guides/appengine.md

       # Marina configuration goes here
 ```

-#### Editions
+### Edition

 The `editions` property constains an array of possible editions a customer can install.
 Each edition has it's own configuration and settings.
-For this guide, we only need one edition, which we call "preview".
+As a starting point, we only need one edition, which we will call "preview".

 > [!NOTE]
 > For more details about how to use editions, checkout the [editions](../references/editions.md) reference.